 Use in the GardenThe colorful foliage Aloe castanea can provide striking seasonal interest in the garden, is attractive to birds and insects and deserves wider use in the garden.

-The information on this page about Aloe castanea has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe castanea has been gathered and summarized from the sources below.
+Visit these pages to learn more.